ietf-rats-wg/eat/draft-ietf-rats-eat.md

 EAT makes normative use of CBOR, JSON, COSE, JOSE, CWT and JWT.
 Most of these have implementation options to accommodate a range of use cases.

-For example, COSE doesn't require a particular set of cryptographic algorithms so as to accommodate different usage scenarios and evolution of algorithms over time.
+For example, COSE does not require a particular set of cryptographic algorithms so as to accommodate different usage scenarios and evolution of algorithms over time.
 Section 10 of {{RFC9052}} describes the profiling considerations for COSE.

 The use of encryption is optional for both CWT and JWT.